Skip to Main Content

 Whenever Sobek rejects the XMLs, check to see if you can easily identify the cause; if not, save them to your personal error folder on the RDS drive and email Metadata Librarian about this.

 They will check into the issues and then have a discussion with you.
-If after the discussion, the issues cannot be resolved and they are related to XML's format and content, the Metadata Librarian will save a copy of the XMLs to "unresolved XML issue folder" on the RDS drive and then you need to note that the XMLs in question are out of the batch process in your work tracking sheet.
+If after the discussion, the issues cannot be resolved and it will impact other department's practices, the Metadata Librarian will save a copy of the XMLs to "unresolved XML issue folder" on the RDS drive and then you need to note that the XMLs in question are out of the batch process in your work tracking sheet.

 Metadata Librarian will follow up with the Library IT later to decide if any solutions can be applied.